TurboWarp/docs/docs/website/unshared-projects.md

 This is also a good opportunity to save a backup of your project to somewhere safe on your computer so that you don't have to learn the importance of backups the [hard way](https://ocular.jeffalo.net/search?q=project%20disappeared&sort=relevance).

-### What is project ID 1? {#what-is-1}
+### What is the project with the ID 1? {#what-is-1}

-Curious people have visited https://turbowarp.org/1 or https://llk.github.io/scratch-gui/develop/#1 and found a strange project.
-That's just what the Scratch API returns when you ask for the project with ID 1.
+Curious people have visited https://turbowarp.org/1 or https://llk.github.io/scratch-gui/develop/#1 and found a strange project, that's just what the Scratch API returns when you ask for the project with the ID 1.